Osaka in 1 Day

 You can visit an observation deck on the 5th floor.
 The interim floors contain a range of rather tacky attractions.
 Entry to the tower costs Y1000.

 The tower also has a 60 metre long slide, which the website boasts is seismically isolated and can be “used safely even in the event of an earthquake“.
 I suppose it beats running like hell!
-The slide is open for ages 7 to 65 and costs Y1000 for adults.
+The slide is open for ages 7 to 65 and costs a further Y1000.

 Tsutenkaku Tower ceiling mural